guerrk1n/SpaceX/README.md

 **This application is not affiliated with, funded or in any other way associated with SpaceX company.**

+Now in development state.
+Screenshots and other visual content will be provided later

 ## App is using:
 * [Kotlin](https://kotlinlang.org/)
 * [Jetpack Compose](https://developer.android.com/jetpack/compose)